Everybody

 through.

 Other major world religions such as Hinduism, Islam, Buddhism, Judaism believe in the existence of gods or God.
 Their followers tend to be mindful of their continued existence of life after death.
 They all believe in some form of future judgement and a golden new age.
 All these religions have a moral or ethical code associated with their respective religion.
-The fear of their god(s) will inspire them to restrain themselves in areas which that religion may prescribe, because they know that they will have to give an account of their deeds before their god(s) in the afterlife.
+The fear of their god(s) will inspire them to restrain themselves in areas which that religion may prescribe, since they will have to give an account of their deeds before their god(s) in the afterlife.

 In Islamic eschatology, the day of judgement is